 Congratulations on your acceptance to Loyola University New Orleans!
 Loyola's New Student Programs are a great opportunity to meet the Loyola students, faculty, and staff; learn about the programs and services offered and more!

 Due to the on-going COVID-19 pandemic, New Student Programs has adjusted to foster the health and wellness of our Wolf Pack.
 This year, the following will be provided to new students and parents to welcome you to our Wolf Pack Family.
-Click here to see the New Student Resource Guide (The 2021 Guide will be published in August.)!
+Click here to see the New Student Resource Guide.

 1. Online Orientation: Information on how to login to Single Sign On and complete the orientation modules will be sent to students Loyola emails.
 Once you receive your Single Sign On credentials, students can complete the Orientation Modules here.
 Students must complete the Online Modules by August 17, 2021 in order for their Orientation Registration hold to be removed.
 The modules do not have to be completed in real time and students can stop and go throughout the modules.
 The modules should not take more than 3 hours to complete.
 In addition, parents are encouraged to review the orientation modules as they are a wealth of information.
 Here’s a look at the topics that will be covered: